 If you are struggling to find a breeder, then be sure to speak to Catahoula breeders and Pitbull breeders, as they might know of a reputable breeder for this particular mix.
 Be prepared when talking to purebred breeders; they may not respond well to someone looking for a “designer dog” unless it’s a rescue pup.

 Rescues & Shelters

 Rescuing a dog is one of the best things you can do.
 Being a Pittie mix, you can be sure that there will be one of these pups in a rescue shelter somewhere.
 Because he is rarer you might find that it will take you longer to find him compared to other breeds.
 The Catahoula Rescue website lists all the adoptable Catahoula Leopard dogs per state, and there are plenty of Catahoula mixes listed, so feel free to start there if you are open to rescuing.

 - The Catahoula Pitbull mix needs to be placed with an experienced pack leader.

 - This dog is very active and needs a firm yet gentle hand with training.

 - He enjoys snuggles with his human pack after a hard or fun day’s work.

-- Early training and socialization is very important to ensure that he grows into a well-mannered pup.
+- Early training and socialization is very important with this mix.

-The Catahoula Pitbull mix is a feisty pooch who adores his family very much, and he is super happy being with being worked till sundown and cuddled until the morning.
-It is important to be firm with this guy, but once pack hierarchy is established this stunning pooch is playful and protective of his family, and also very fun to be around, and you’ll soon begin to wonder why you didn’t welcome him into your life sooner!
+The Catahoula Pitbull mix is a feisty pup who adores his family very much.
+Pitahoulas are quite happy being with being worked till sundown and cuddled until the morning.
+It is important to be firm with this mix, but once pack hierarchy is established this stunning pup is playful and protective of his family, and also very fun to be around, and you’ll soon begin to wonder why you didn’t welcome him into your life sooner!